Congressman Proposes Organizations Should Be Allowed To 'Hack Back'

 ... to launch another Iraq War on fake accusation.
 Look, IP address is such an indisputable evidence!

 The monumental amount of stupi-....one of the first things a 'hacker' does when launching an attack is obscure their origins.
 They use someone else's machine, like a University's, or a Hospital's, or even one owned by the Department of Defense.
 And you want to hand people a license to f*ck up what they 'think' (and I use that word broadly here) might be attacking them?
-How is the DoD going to react to Pfizer launching an all out assault on them because they 'think' an attack is coming from some DoD machines
+How is the DoD going to react to Pfizer launching an all out assault on them because they 'think' an attack is coming from some DoD machines?

+It takes weeks, months, possibly more to track down the owners of Botnets, from which Distributed Denial of Service attacks may be launched from zombified machines.
+That requires investigation, international at times.

+And we don't need any laws for what is already an illegal practice.